 Radiotherapy is likely to cause changes in how your bowel works.
 This can cause problems such as diarrhoea or passing more wind than usual.
 Your doctor can prescribe medicines to help.

-Your nurse or radiographer may give you advice about avoiding certain foods.
-Or a dietitian at the hospital can give you advice about this.
-We have more information about eating problems and cancer, including coping with diarrhoea and wind.
+Your nurse, radiographer or a hospital dietitian may give you advice about avoiding certain foods.
+We have more information about coping with problems such as diarrhoea and wind.

-You may experience a stinging sensation when you open your bowels.
+You may have some stinging or pain when you pass stools (poo).
 Your doctor can prescribe local anaesthetic creams to help with this.
 Tell your doctor or nurse if you have any pain.

 This usually happens 2 to 3 weeks after treatment starts.
 You may have soreness around the anus and in the groin.
-Men may also have soreness in the scrotum.
-Women may also have soreness in the vulva.
-If you have IMRT (see above), your doctor may be able to avoid these areas.
+Men may have soreness in the scrotum.
+Women may have soreness in the vulva.
+If you have IMRT, your doctor may be able to avoid these areas.
 This means that skin reactions are usually milder.

 The radiographer or nurse will check the area and tell you how to look after your skin.
-It’s important to follow the advice they give you and only use products they recommend.
+It is important to follow the advice they give you and only use products they recommend.

 Sometimes the skin may become blistered and sore, which can be painful.
 Your doctor can prescribe painkillers, creams and dressings to help with this.
 The skin reaction may get worse towards the end of treatment and for up to 6 weeks afterwards.
 It usually heals quickly after that.

-If your skin reaction makes passing urine painful, your doctor may suggest you have a fine tube (catheter) put into your bladder to drain the urine.
-They will remove this once your skin has healed.
+If your skin reaction makes passing urine (pee) painful, your doctor may suggest you have a fine tube (catheter) put into your bladder to drain the urine.
+They will remove this when your skin has healed.

 Inflammation of the bladder (cystitis)

-It helps to drink plenty of water and other fluids to make your urine less concentrated.
+It helps to drink plenty of water and other fluids.
 Your doctor can prescribe medicine to make passing urine more comfortable.

 Most people lose their pubic hair.
 It should grow back after your treatment finishes, although the hair loss may be permanent.

-Some people may still have side effects months after treatment ends.
-Or they may develop new side effects months or years later.
+You may still have side effects months after treatment finishes.
+Or you may develop new side effects months or years later.
 These are called long-term side effects or late effects.
 Newer ways of giving radiotherapy aim to reduce the risk of getting late effects.